Gwendoline Butler: John Coffin Series

-The series originally featured Inspector Winter as the main detective in the first three stories.
+Inspector Winter was the primary detective in the first three stories.
 He also appeared in the fourth story, "The Dull Dead" (1958).
-However, the young John Coffin, described as "mercurial," made his debut, becoming the ongoing protagonist in Gwendoline Butler's subsequent works.

-In 1989, there was a significant shift for John Coffin.
-The book "Coffin in the Black Museum" marked a change as his creator relocated him from South London to East London, specifically an imaginary district with similarities to Docklands.
+In subsequent works, the young John Coffin, described as "mercurial," made his debut and became the main protagonist in subsequent works.
+The book "Coffin in the Black Museum" (1989) relocated him from South London to an imaginary district in East London based on Docklands.

-The books in the series include: